One of the presentations that I most enjoy giving at conferences is called ‘Cervical Wisdom‘.

-Ironically, some of these women will go on to be very grateful that they were in the hospital because they ‘were in the right place’ when their baby became distressed.
-Ironically, the distress may well be the result of the drugs given to correct a physiologically normal and helpful behaviour.
+Ironically, some of these women will go on to be very grateful that they were in the hospital.
+They will be happy that they ‘were in the right place’ when things went awry.
+We see the same gratitude in situations where a baby has become distressed after medical interventions were applied to labour.
+Ironically, the lack of progress and/or distress may well be the result of the drugs and interventions given to correct a physiologically normal and evolutionarily helpful behaviour.

-These women and families may not realise that a woman’s body was reacting in a normal and physiologically sensible way in the first place.
+These women and families may not realise that a woman’s body was reacting in a normal, protective and physiologically helpful way.
 Or that they likely would have had a far better outcome and no need to be rescued from anything if they had either been in a different environment in the first place.
 Or if they had received patience, understanding and holistic, woman-centred care once their body had responded in this way.

 For more information

 While midwives have long understood that the dilation of the cervix is not unidirectional, this hasn’t been written about extensively.
 It was noted and described in a research study by Betty-Anne Daviss and Ken Johnson (1998), further described by Ina May Gaskin, who discovered that it was called pasmo in parts of South America, and a few other midwives, including myself, have written up our own thoughts.